Peak performance means being aware of the thoughts and feelings that drive our behaviors at both a conscious and subconscious level.

 I have written in the past about limiting beliefs (or thought patterns that negatively affect our feelings and behaviors); if you missed it, please check out the post here.

-This month I signed up for a training related to mental health that I love (I appreciate this training so much that I’m repeating it!).
-I also value this training because it focuses on a modality that goes after the subconscious level of our thinking, and some say that the subconscious is actually 97% of the brain’s activity, with only 3% being at a conscious level.
+In this post, I'd like to introduce you to the work of Dr. David Grand.
+His work is called Brainspotting and is a modality that goes after the subconscious level of our thinking.
+Some say that the subconscious is actually 97% of the brain's activity, with only 3% being at a conscious level.

-That modality is called Brainspotting.
-The motto for the modality is “where you look affects how you feel”.
+The motto for Brainspotting is “where you look affects how you feel”.

 There's enough research for brain science to suggest that a brainspot connects your eye gaze position to neurological locations or networks in your brain.
 When it comes to any issue that you want to address (procrastination, independence, confidence, connectivity, all issues that I've addressed in my work with clients using brainspotting), the brainspot connects to unprocessed beliefs (often limiting beliefs) that exist at a deeper level below our cognitive or thinking brain.